 Senior students are scheduled for two evening weekends at United Hospital Center.
-The times are 3:00 pm to 11:30 pm on Saturday and 12:30 pm to 9:00 pm on Sunday.
+The times are 12:30 pm to 9:00 pm on Saturday and Sunday.
 Junior students are scheduled for two weekends at United Hospital Center from 6:30 am to 3:00 pm on Saturday and Sunday.